 Verification Policies

-The terminating provider is responsible for checking for the presence of an Identity token whether in the SIP INVITE or call placement service, validating the originating provider’s certificate, and verifying the signature.
-The verification results whether successful or not are communicated to the terminating provider’s SBC or softswitch.
+The terminating provider is responsible for checking for the presence of a PASSporT whether from the Identity header of the SIP INVITE or from the call placement service, validating the originating provider’s certificate, and verifying the signature.
+The verification results, whether successful or not, are communicated to the terminating provider’s SBC or softswitch.
 If verification fails, an error response is also returned to the originating provider.

-During the verification process, ClearIP checks that the SIP Identity token and certificate are valid.
-It checks that:
+During the verification process, ClearIP checks that the PASSporT and certificate are valid.
+Some of the things that it checks include:

-• The information in the Identity token matches with the information in the overall SIP INVITE
+• The information in the PASSporT matches with the information in the overall SIP INVITE

 • The signature belongs to the originating service provider